Grant Application Guidelines for 2027 Projects

 To assist organizations in determining their project’s funding viability and to prepare an application, JCCC lists its basic decision-making guidelines below.
 These guidelines are used by the JCCC to review each grant application and to make funding recommendations.
 The JCCC:

-• Does not favor proposals seeking funding for marketing, transportation, or for providing free tickets.
+Does not favor proposals seeking funding for marketing or transportation.

 Grant Requirements (if your project/program application is funded this year)

-Download the JCCC Grant Guidelines and Application 2024 (.pdf)
+Download the full 2027 JCCC Grant Guidelines (.pdf)

 View the Grants 101 PowerPoint for tips